How much do new window shades cost?

 - Roller: This is what most folks think of when they think of shades.
 Roller shades are a single piece of fabric or soft material that rolls up into a single tube when raised all the way.

 - Roman: Roman shades mimic the look of drapery, rising up into soft folds that stack at the top.

 - Pleated: Pleated shades are also made from a single layer of fabric divided into sharp folds that create an accordion-like look when they move.
 Often, the cords that lift the shade are exposed.

 Cords used to be the only way to raise and lower shades.
-Nowadays, though, cordless is all the rage — and, in fact, the law in many states (in standard new builds).
+Nowadays, though, cordless and smart shades are all the rage — and, in fact, cordless is the law in many states (in standard new builds).
 The shades have a built-in, sometimes magnetized, touch feature on the bottom and top that lets you push them up or pull them down.

 Look, Ma, no hands!
-Battery, electric or even solar-powered, motorized shades operate via a motor and use a remote control device to raise and lower them.
+Battery, electric or even solar-powered motorized shades operate via a motor and use a remote control to raise and lower them.

 The next generation in automation, smart shades also operate via motors, but they are digitally controlled, integrating with smart home systems like Alexa.
 Using your smartphone or tablet, you can conveniently open and close on command, set your favorite positions and schedule timers.

 New window shades for a house or apartment can cost a pretty penny.
-Factors like the window size, the number of windows and the style of shade can all affect how much you pay.
+Factors like the window size, the number of windows and the shade style can all affect how much you pay.
 There is the cost of installation if you choose to work with a professional contractor or store.
-And then there’s the big decision of whether ready-made models will work, or if you want to spring for shades customized to your specifications and your windows (especially if you have a historic home).
+And then there’s the big decision of whether ready-made models will work or if you want to spring for shades customized to your specifications and your windows (especially if you have a historic home).